 - Free Reviews: When leaving a review, customers may specify if they acquired a product for free.
 This is recommended for press or promotional copies.

 - Pre-Release Reviews: If someone receives a copy of your product before release (usually via a release-override key) and writes a review, that review will be marked as a "Pre-Release Review."

 - Review Score: At the top of the store page are two review scores - one from the past 30 days, and one for the product's lifetime.
-Only purchases (not key activation) are included in the review score.
+Only purchases (not key activation) made by the reviewing account are included in the review score.

 There may be some cases where reviews contain inappropriate material, such as scams, harassment, or are otherwise abusive.
 They are also occasionally reviews that are entirely off-topic and don't relate to your product at all or that violate some Steam Guidelines.
 There are a couple of reasons why you may want to flag a review: